 |Dodo Power & Gas||Market Offer||30%||$2,476.67||Ongoing|

 |Click Energy||Click Agate||35%||$2,646.35||Ongoing|

 |Diamond Energy||Market Offer||10%||$2,935.27||2 years|

 |Momentum Energy||SmilePower Flexi||0%||$3,079.91||1 year|

 *Costs based on annual usage statistics from AER for a five person household on the Ausgrid network in Sydney, May 2018.
 One non-exclusive energy plan per retailer shown.

 ^By clicking on a brand name, you may leave Canstar Blue and be taken to a referral partner to compare.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that is not a referral partner, you will be taken to a brand page on Canstar Blue.

-Based on these cost calculations, we can see that Alinta Energy, EnergyAustralia and Amaysim currently offer the cheapest electricity rates in Sydney, after all conditional discounts have been applied.
-Other big energy companies such as AGL, Origin and Red Energy are not too far behind.
-It’s worth noting that most of the cheapest electricity products in this list are for a limited benefit period of just one or two years.
-Once this time is up, the discount is no longer available and your bill will rise unless you contact your provider to renew your contract.
+Based on these cost calculations, we can see that AGL, Alinta Energy and EnergyAustralia currently offer the cheapest electricity rates in Sydney, after all their conditional discounts have been applied.
+Other big energy companies such as Origin and Red Energy are not far behind.
+It’s worth noting, however, that most of the cheapest electricity products in this list are for a limited benefit period of just one or two years.
+Once this time is up, the discount is no longer available and your bills will increase unless you contact your provider to renew your contract.